CARBONTECH MAT

 Strong and hygienic

-CarbonTech can be cleaned easily with only water and soap.
+CarbonTech can be easily cleaned with your normal veterinary cleaner.
 You can disconnect the power cable when cleaning.

 Increased safety with integrated regulation device